 Final Tips for Taking Care of a Poinsettia For Reblooming

 We’ve made it a full year now.
-It’s almost time for the poinsettia to be put out for display.
+It’s almost the time of year for the poinsettia to be put out for display.
 Here are a few final tips for taking care of a Poinsettia so it provides you and your family a brilliant holiday display all winter long, again.

 - Once the poinsettia leaves begin “rusting out” you know they believe it’s fall and time to start flowering.
 Rusting out means the tips of the leaves are starting to change color.